ConnorMcF/IPLogger/README.md

 <h2>Setup</h2>

 Update the all .cfg files accordingly and read all README's.
+To be honest, I'm not even sure that they do anything.
 <h2>License</h2>